-(1) Includes 765,000 options that have vesting based on a combination of service and market conditions.
+1) Includes 765,000 options that have vesting based on a combination of service and market conditions in which 102,000 options have met vesting conditions.

 The Company issues restricted stock to employees for future services and in connection with acquisitions.
 Restricted stock awards grants are generally measured at fair value on the date of grant based on the number of awards granted and the quoted price of the Company's common stock.
 Restricted shares issued are accounted for under FASB ASC 718 using the straight-line method net of estimated forfeitures.